 The resort is located right on Kalapaki Bay which is one of the safer beaches in Kauai making it great for families and trying all sorts of ocean activities.
 The beach has a rare all sand bottom.
 If you are interested in learning to surf or try stand up paddle boarding, the Kalapaki Beach is a perfect location.
 By the way, the resort offers lessons for both surfing and paddle boarding for a fee.

 The resort rooms are spacious and offer good views of either the ocean, pool, or garden grounds.
 All rooms have a lanai for enjoying the view.
 Each have a small refrigerator, cable television, in-room safe, robes and slippers, plus all the amenities that you’d expect from good resort.
 We thought that the bed and linens were particularly comfortable.
 (I’ve heard whispers that the rooms and furnishings may be upgraded this year.
 We thought they were just fine, but probably just a tad on the older side.
-SUMMER 2009 UPDATE: All rooms are under renovation.
-See this link for more details.)
+Note that the rooms have been renovated since our stay.

 The marble and ceramic-tiled bath was separated into two areas – the lavatory area and the tub area.
 We liked the generously-sized and tropical-inspired toiletries.